JakubPanekVSKK/english-for-designers/06-thesis/index.md

 Phase 3 - Materials and Enviromnet population

-In this phase, the first PBR materials are being create and applied and the first secondary 3D assets are being added into the scene.
+In this phase, the first PBR materials are being created and applied and the first secondary 3D assets are being added into the scene.

 Phase 4 - Narrative elements